Commonly asked questions about Databricks Auto Loader.

 In general, Databricks recommends you use Auto Loader to ingest only immutable files and avoid setting

 cloudFiles.allowOverwrites.
-If this does not meet your requirements, contact your Databricks representative.
+If this does not meet your requirements, contact your Databricks account team.

 If my data files do not arrive continuously, but in regular intervals, for example, once a day, should I still use this source and are there any benefits?